karllhughes/personal-blog-5/_posts/2017-04-19-testing-layers.markdown

 While testing adds time to the software development life cycle, it [pays dividends in the long run](https://www.karllhughes.com/posts/testing-matters).
 I'm not going to harp on this topic here, but in my experience, automated tests:

+- Help prevent defects from reaching production
+- Lower the risk of regressions
 - Push developers to use better architectural patterns
-- Help prevent defects from reaching production
+- Enhance your documentation
+- Guide code reviewers
+- Make it easier to add new features later
 - Help developers debug tricky edge cases
-- Add a level of professionalism to the work environment
-- Make it easier to add new features later

-When using microservices, these same factors are all important, but as you'll see, the distributed nature of this pattern adds an extra challenge.
+When using microservices, these factors are all important, but as you'll see, the distributed nature of this pattern adds an extra challenge.

 ## Our Architecture and Testing Strategy